-The feature effect measures the impact of a feature's variability on model score; it represents the importance of a feature at the level of an individual sample.
-A null-feature’s effect has a distribution across a collection of test samples whose median is non-positive.
-We construct a uniformly most powerful, randomized sign test for this median.
-Randomization at the boundary of the critical region ensures the test's exactness, i.e., its size (type I error probability) matching the user-specified nominal level (e.g. $5\%$).
-The test delivers exact, randomized feature $p$-values that have, conditionally on the data, a uniform distribution on an interval which can be reported in practice.
-It is simple, robust and permits an efficient implementation.
-It requires minimal assumptions, ensuring its broad validity in practice.
-These properties allow users to make valid inferences regarding a model's features without relying on large-sample approximations or parametric assumptions.
+The AICO feature effect—the change in model performance due to masking—quantifies a feature’s importance for each individual sample.
+For a null feature, these effects form a distribution across test samples whose median is non-positive.
+A uniformly most powerful randomized sign test achieves finite-sample exactness: its size (type-I error probability) exactly matches the nominal level (e.g., $5\%$).
+The procedure produces exact, randomized feature $p$-values whose conditional distribution, given the data, is uniform on an interval that can be reported in practice.
+It is simple, robust, and computationally efficient, relying on minimal assumptions and remaining valid under broad conditions.
+These properties enable valid inference on a model’s features without relying on large-sample approximations or parametric assumptions.

-The median feature effect being tested is a natural measure of feature importance at the population level.
-We develop randomized, exact-coverage confidence intervals for the median that, together with the $p$-values, enable principled inference regarding feature influence.
-The availability of confidence intervals distinguishes the median from widely-used algorithmic measures of feature importance (see Section \ref{lit} below).
-Moreover, depending on the selection of the masking baseline, the median can have several useful properties.
-These include robustness to correlation between features, which is common in practice.
-Furthermore, for linear regression, the median is proportional to the square of the feature's regression coefficient, which is the canonical measure of importance in the linear context.
-Finally, we provide conditions guaranteeing that a feature's median being 0 is equivalent to it being conditionally independent of the response given the remaining features.
+The median feature effect serves as a natural, robust, and global measure of feature importance.
+The choice of masking specification gives rise to alternative importance scores: a conditional score measures the incremental contribution of a feature given the others, whereas an unconditional score quantifies its stand-alone contribution.
+We develop randomized, exact-coverage confidence intervals for the median that are dual to the hypothesis test.
+Together with the test and corresponding $p$-values, these intervals provide a unified framework for feature inference in any learning model.